sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Cast Column to String
 ---------------------------------

-It casts for new datatype string using castcolumn type Node.
+It casts for the new datatype string using the CastColumn Type Node.

 Processor Configuration